AlesKuk/NewOneFileCMS/README.md

 # TO DO
 1. Secure login auth
-2. TraNNslate to other language
+2. Translate to other language
+3. Add Codemmiror as main editor.

 # DO NOT UPLOAD THE FILE NOW.
 PLEASE EDIT THE ADMIN PASSWORD: THERE ARE DEFAULT PASSOWORD: ITS VERY DANGEROUS.